stregato/master/woland/WHITEPAPER.md

-# Massolit: storage is all you need
+# Woland: storage is all you need

 ## Abstract
 This paper introduces a simple approach to distributed information across peers.
 Unlike a traditional peer-to-peer network, exchange is on public storage (servers or cloud) and not on the peers themselves.
 This approach is more scalable and more secure than traditional peer-to-peer networks.